Adams County man facing charges for shooting neighbors 1-year-old German Shepherd

-ADAMS COUNTY, Pa. -- A family in Adams County family is trying to come to terms with the loss of their beloved dog.
+ADAMS COUNTY, Pa. -- A family in Adams County is trying to come to terms with the loss of their beloved dog.

 The one-year-old German Shepherd named Nova was shot and killed by a neighbor outside of a home in Franklin Township along Pine Grove Road.